Patel & Womble Orthodontic

 Protect Your Orthodontic Investment

 Avoiding certain foods and practicing good oral hygiene can keep your teeth healthy while you’re wearing braces.
 Be sure to contact Dr. Ruchir R. Patel or Dr. Brian A. Womble of Patel & Womble Orthodontics if your braces become damaged at any time during the course of your treatment.
 Knowing which foods to avoid can help you prevent an orthodontic emergency.
 If you do need help right away, our board-certified orthodontists are here to help.
-Be sure to ask about our dental financing options available through CareCredit® and OrthoFi.
+Be sure to ask about our dental financing options available through CareCredit®.